Novaes/ouro/readme.md

         Accelerate framework for dgemm/convolution tests

     running:
-        image test: use makefile
-        numerical tests: terra src/convolution.lua (make sure terra is in your $PATH or you have an alias to it)
+        image test: use makefile (It generates imageconv.o) numerical tests: terra src/convolution.lua (it generates numconv.o) *Make sure terra is in your $PATH or you have an alias to it

     most important branches:
-        --> master: by Direct method (multithreaded and using vector instruction) -> wip/optlowering: by Lowering (multi-threaded, using optimized gemm.t) -> wip/fastconvolution: by FFT method
-        wip/tuneNumOfKernels: Direct method auto-tuning the number of kernels
+        -> master: by Direct method (multi-threaded and using vector instr) -> wip/optlowering: by Lowering (multi-threaded, using optimized GEMM) -> wip/fastconvolution: by FFT method (using kernels: FFTKERNELS, TRANSPOSE and CMULT) wip/tuneNumOfKernels: Direct method auto-tuning the number of kernels wip/mthreading: Direct method only multi-threading
+        wip/vectinstr: Direct method only using vecinstr

     most important files:
         src/convolution.lua: generates the numerical convolution over an image references/convolution.cpp: future benchmarking with other implementations